Are You Owed Unpaid Overtime? Contact Us Today

 OVERTIME PAY: RIGHTS AS AN EMPLOYEE

-Not all employees are eligible for overtime pay from your employers.
-Whether you put in 40 hour, 50 hours or more – your employer should clarify if you are exempt from pay.
+Whether you put in 40 hours, 50 hours, or more – your employer should clarify if you are exempt from payment.
 Employees that are most likely exempt from overtime are white-collar workers ranging from administrative to executive roles.
-Normally those who are exempt are paid on a salary basis.
-Others who may not qualify include:
+Usually, those who are exempt get paid on a salary basis.
+Others who may not qualify:

 - Independent contractors